Follow BestMVNO In Google News

 Best Dealer and MVNO Trade Show – All Wireless and Prepaid Expo

 Our other repeat winner is The All Wireless and Prepaid Expo which set new records with over 4,000 attendees with over 200 booths this past August in Las Vegas.
 Robin Tobias and her team have made their event the “must-go-to” trade show in the wireless space and it will only continue to get bigger and better.

 It’s not often that one thinks of Verizon as a MVNO that dominates advertising, but kudos to the Verizon Value folks for launching a Straight Talk Wireless campaign where this brand is available exclusively at Walmart stores.
 This is Straight Talk’s first live-action ad campaign in four years and stars comedian Jim Gaffigan.
 Mr. Gaffigan takes over the in-store microphone (Attention Walmart Shoppers?) and even pushes Walmart +, a service that offers tons of discounts on everything from auto care, travel discounts, SiriusXM, food, etc.

 MVNO(s) of the Year – Charter & Comcast

-So, that wrap’s up 2022 for me.
-If you care to comment on any of our picks or want to suggest other categories, find me at www.atriumunlimited.com and fill out our Contact Form.
-I hope you had as much fun reading this as I did putting it together.
+So, that wraps up 2023.
+If you care to comment on any of our picks or want to suggest other categories, find me at atriumunlimited.com and fill out our Contact Form.
+I hope you had as much fun reading this as I did putting it together again.

 Cheers and Good Selling!